The Ultimate Guide to: The Quilter Nations Series

 Ireland

-Star Player: James Lowe – The Kiwi born winger has proven himself the attacking sparkplug on Ireland’s left edge, making him crucial in orchestrating the team’s attack.
+Star Player: James Lowe – The Kiwi-born winger has proven himself the attacking sparkplug on Ireland’s left edge, making him crucial in orchestrating the team’s attack.

 Wales